 If you prefer to reheat the leftovers, do so gently in the microwave at 50% power.

 More Zucchini Recipes

 Balsamic Grilled Zucchini

-- Preheat grill, or a grill pan, over medium-high heat.
-I used my George Foreman Grill.
+- Preheat a grill or a grill pan over medium-high heat.
+I like to use a dual-contact electric grill.

-- Trim the zucchini edges and slice crosswise into ½-inch-thick rounds.
+- Trim the zucchini edges and slice it crosswise into ½-inch-thick rounds.

 - Grill the zucchini slices until just tender, 3-4 minutes on each side.
-In my dual contact George Foreman grill, I grill 3 minutes on the first side, then 2 more minutes on the second side.
+In my dual contact grill, I grill them for 3 minutes on the first side, then for 2 more minutes on the second.

-- Brush the grilled zucchini slices with the remaining marinade and serve.
+- Brush the zucchini slices with the remaining marinade and serve.

 - You want your zucchini nice and firm, not limp and mushy.
 The best way to make it crispy on the grill is to slice it thickly (½ inch thick), get the grill hot (but not too hot), and avoid overcooking the zucchini.